descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 6.7.7 Temporary objects [class.temporary]

-(6.12) — A temporary bound to a reference in a new-initializer (7.6.2.8) persists until the completion of the full-expression containing the new-initializer ++unless the expected type is constant and the temporary posesses a constexpr constructor in which case the temporary is no longer a temporary but rather is of static storage duration++.
+(6.12) — A temporary bound to a reference in a new-initializer (7.6.2.8) persists until the completion of the full-expression containing the new-initializer ++unless the expected type is constant and the temporary possesses a constexpr constructor in which case the temporary is no longer a temporary but rather is of static storage duration++.

 NOTE: All examples of dangling need to be revised for not involving constant expressions.